Information and FAQs for Addlestone Hebrew Academy

 Addlestone is accredited by AdvancED and NAEYC (National Association for the Education of Young Children).
 We are a member of PRIZMAH, the Jewish Community Day School Network, and SCISA (South Carolina Independent School Association).
 Our Early Childhood (EC) program is fully licensed by DSS.

 8:00 AM – 3:30 PM (M-Th) and 8:00 AM – 3:00 PM (F)

 Students may be dropped off as early as 7:30 AM

 Early Drop (optional) – 7:30 AM – 9:00 AM

 EC-PM (optional) – 12:00 PM – 3:30 PM (M-Th) and 12:00 PM – 3:00 PM (F)

 3:30 PM – 6:00 PM (M-Th) and 3:00 PM – 4:30 PM (F)

-Our Early Childhood Program (EC) is accredited by the National Association for the Education of Young Children (NAEYC) and SAIS and AdvancED.
-One of the many standards we follow is maintaining an ideal student-teacher ratio.
+Our Early Childhood Program (EC) is accredited by the National Association for the Education of Young Children (NAEYC) and AdvancED which requires we follow a standard of maintaining an ideal student-teacher ratio.